tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 There was a sizzling sound.
-Through the lamplight I could see that the captain had a small gas stove set up in the corner, and he was frying something up in a mini cast iron pan.
+Through the lamplight I could see that the captain had a small gas stove set up in the corner, and he was frying something in a mini cast iron pan.

-“I got some fish in the cooler I’m about to fry up, if you want some,” he offered.
-“This here is for me though.
+“I got some fish in the cooler I’m about to fry up, if you want some,” he offered. “ This here is for me though.
 Appetizer.”

 Whatever it was, it smelled delicious.
 Eating hadn’t even crossed my mind in the water, but I realized then that I was absolutely starving.
-It felt like an eternity ago that I had walked down the employee hallway and placed by hand against the mysterious black door.
+It felt like an eternity ago that I had walked down the employee hallway and opened the mysterious black door.